 I had a wonderful conversation with some team members around Windows Containers generally, and they had some very cool analogies that I don’t think have been publicized enough.
 There’s some good technical detail, too, which I think is worth understanding as we move into this brave new world of containerization.

 Pipelining is an important concept in PowerShell.
 Though the idea did not originate with PowerShell (you can find it used decades earlier in Unix, for example), PowerShell does provide the unique advantage of being able to pipeline not just text, but first-class .NET objects.
+Pipelining has several advantages:

 It helps to conserve memory resources.
 Say you want to modify text in a huge file.
 Without a pipeline you might read the huge file into memory, modify the appropriate lines, and write the file back out to disk.
+If it is large enough you might not even have enough memory to read the whole thing.